Carm01/Windows10_defaults/README.md

 Tweeks.au3 is the autoIT version that is designed to be compiled to an exe of the settings.cmd
 IMPORTANT: Line 116 sets TimeZone Information.

-RemoveProvisionedApps.cmd - is designed to remove a lot of the bloat ware on the start menu AFTER a user logs in to the machine
+RemoveProvisionedApps.cmd - is designed to remove a lot of the bloat ware on the start menu AFTER a user logs in to the machine.
+THis is good for a per user basis.
+I DO NOT RECCOMEND using this one as a start up script.
+Use the one below.

 ProvisionedApps_Removal.au3 - is an AUTOIT version that is designed to be compiled and ran as a delayed start up scrip on a per user basis.
 The timing is set to run 60 seconds after a person logs on to allow the profile to build itself.
+This compiled script is non-intrusive and will show no signs of running and will automatically exit when done.
+In its current iteration it will run upon every user login and uses very low resources and will not interfere with the startup process.

 References: https://stealthpuppy.com/customize-the-windows-default-profile/#.XEfajs17mUm